“In the midst of winter, I find within me the invisible summer.” – Tolstoy

 The Big Heat (U.S., 1953)

 America brought out even more of the dark side in Fritz Lang.
 Famous for his silent features M and Metropolis, after emigrating in 1934 the German director became a master of film noir in his adopted country with hits like Scarlet Street, Secret Beyond the Door and House by the River.
 Lang's reputation as a cruel task master both on and off the set hit a new high in 1953 withThe Big Heat, a classic police detective yarn starring Glenn Ford (as a tough cop trying to break a crime syndicate), Gloria Grahame (as a mobster's moll), Jocelyn Brando (Marvin's older sister), and Lee Marvin (who, in the film's most famous scene, throws a scalding pot of coffee in her face).
 Already released by Twilight Time in a special edition in early 2016, the all-region Blu-ray on Britain's new Indicator label ports over the same extras (an isolated score; an audio commentary with film historians Lem Hobbs, Nick Redman and Julie Virgo; interviews with directors Michael Mann and Marin Scorsese; and a trailer) and adds several others.
 There's a 33-minute appreciation by film historian Tony Rayns, an image gallery of on-set and promotional photographs, and a 36-page illustrated booklet with an essay by critic Glenn Kenny.
-Lastly, there's a region-free DVD with the film and everything else on it.
+Lastly, there's a region-free DVD.

 Fat City (U.S., 1972)